Using Monotonicity Restrictions to Identify Models with Partially Latent Covariates: Estimation of the Outcome Function

 but now we can effectively regard both $x_{i1}$ and $x_{i2}$ as being known, at least for identification purposes.
-Researchers may proceed to identify the output function $F$ under appropriate application-specific assumptions as in a ``standard'' setting without the partial latency problem.
+Researchers may proceed to identify the production function $F$ under appropriate application-specific assumptions as in a ``standard'' setting without the partial latency problem.
 Hence, the identification of $F$ or other objects of interest is largely ``separable'' from the partial latency problem, which is the key problem we are solving in this paper.

-That said, we note that the \textit{estimation} of the latent covariates will affect the \textit{estimation} of (the parameters of) $F$ based on ``plugged-in'' latent covariate estimates.
+That said, we note that the \textit{estimation} of the latent inputs will affect the \textit{estimation} of (the parameters of) $F$ based on ``plugged-in'' latent input estimates.
 This section provides a discussion on how to identify and estimate $F$, and analyzes the impact of the ``first-stage'' estimation of latent inputs on the final estimator of $F$.

 While we cannot cover all relevant specifications of $F$, in this section we will provide both identification and estimation results for the linear case, which is arguably the workhorse model, or at least a natural benchmark, in various empirical applications.
 We also discuss how our method can be applied under more general settings.